viam-devrel/viamcodelabs/site/viamguides/src/control-module/control-module.md

     >   await asyncio.sleep(10)
     > ```

 1.  **Validate configuration**: In the `validate_config()` method, you can ensure the user correctly provides the required dependencies, formatted as expected.
+Refer to the docs for more details about [module dependencies](https://docs.viam.com/operate/get-started/other-hardware/dependencies/).
 If your goal is a working version that validates nothing, proceed to the next step.

     > aside positive
     > **Optional**: In the example shown here, the validation requires `struct_to_dict`, so we've added it to our imports.